Shaolin Temple UK: Qigong

 There are beginners and advanced Qigong classes.
 Beginners practice a form (sequence of movements) called Ba Duan Jin, which translates as "Eight Pieces of Brocade", so called because the form consists of 8 movements.
 While advanced students will practice body conditioning using bamboo sticks, and an advanced form featuring 12 movements.

-Ch'an Buddhism
+Chan Buddhism

-Ch'an is a branch of Chinese Buddhism in which talking in teaching is not encouraged, instead students are encouraged to be sharp and quick learning observers.
+Chan is a branch of Chinese Buddhism in which talking in teaching is not encouraged, instead students are encouraged to be sharp and quick learning observers.
 These qualities are shared with fighters and martial artists.

-Ch'an Buddhist training involves sitting meditation (Zazen in Japanese) and walking meditation.
+Chan Buddhist training involves zuochan (sitting meditation) and walking meditation.

-Although there are also separate Ch'an Meditation classes held, it is also emphasised that Gong Fu training is in fact inseparable from Ch'an Buddhism in its essence and goal.
+Although there are also separate Chan Meditation classes held, it is also emphasised that Gong Fu training is in fact inseparable from Chan Buddhism in its essence and goal.

 Other activities

 Other activities taught at Shaolin Temple UK include: